CLIP-VIS: Adapting CLIP for Open-Vocabulary Video Instance Segmentation: Related Work

 \subsection{Open-Vocabulary Segmentation}

-Compared to the classical segmentation that focuses on fixed category set \cite{Shi2023segmentation,bolya2019yolact}, open-vocabulary segmentation aims to segment objects or instances of arbitrary categories in an image.
-Most open-vocabulary segmentation methods leverage vision-language models \cite{radford2021learning,jia2021scaling,yao2021filip,Long2023Open} to perform the classification for open-vocabulary segmentation.
-The early works\cite{ding2022decoupling,xu2022simple,liang2023open} mainly focus on two-stage pipeline, where the first stage generates masks, and the second stage employs a pre-trained CLIP to perform mask classification.
-For example, MaskCLIP \cite{ding2023maskclip} first generates class-agnostic mask proposals, and second fine-tunes CLIP image encoder to better align with segmentation task.
-MasQCLIP \cite{xu2023masqclip} employs distillation learning to enhance the performance of mask generation in first stage, and incorporates a fine-tuning strategy to adjust the image encoder for classification in second stage.
-Freeseg \cite{qin2023freeseg} introduces adaptive prompt learning to integrate language information for task-aware mask generation, which can perform diverse segmentation tasks.

-The methods mentioned above adopt two networks for mask generation and classification, existing redundant image feature extraction.
+Compared to the classical segmentation task that focuses on fixed category set, open-vocabulary segmentation task aims to segment objects or instances of arbitrary categories in images or videos.
+Most open-vocabulary segmentation methods leverage vision-language models \cite{radford2021learning,yao2021filip,li2022grounded} to perform the classification for open-vocabulary segmentation.
+The early works\cite{ding2022decoupling,xu2022simple,liang2023open} mainly adopt a two-stage pipeline.
+The first stage typically involves generating class-agnostic mask proposals, while the second stage employs a pre-trained CLIP model to perform mask classification.
+For instance, MaskCLIP \cite{ding2023maskclip} generates class-agnostic mask proposals, and then fine-tunes CLIP image encoder to better align with segmentation task.
+Similarly, MasQCLIP \cite{xu2023masqclip} employs distillation learning to enhance the performance of mask generation in the first stage, and incorporates MasQ-Tuning fine-tuning strategy to adjust the CLIP image encoder for classification in second stage.
+However, the aforementioned two stage methods suffer from redundancy due to the utilization of separate networks for mask generation and classification, leading to duplicate image feature extraction.
 To address this issue, several single-stage networks\cite{li2022languagedriven,xu2023side,xie2023sed} were introduced.
-ZegCLIP \cite{zhou2023zegclip} adapts CLIP for open-vocabulary segmentation by matching text and local embeddings from CLIP.
-FC-CLIP \cite{yu2024convolutions} utilizes CLIP image encoder for mask generation and classification.
-In addition, it fuses the scores of in-vocabulary and out-vocabulary classifiers for improved classification.
-Our proposed method is related to FC-CLIP, but has significant differences: (1) Our method is designed for open-vocabulary video instance segmentation, instead of image instance segmentation.
-(2) Our method performs a weighted classification to better correlate mask prediction and classification, and does not require category labels during training.
-(3) Our method introduces a temporal top$K$-enhanced matching strategy to adaptively associate instances with previous frames.
+ZegCLIP \cite{zhou2023zegclip} adapts CLIP for open-vocabulary segmentation by matching text and local visual embeddings from CLIP.
+FC-CLIP \cite{yu2024convolutions} utilizes CLIP image encoder for both mask generation and classification.
+Additionally, it integrates the scores of in-vocabulary and out-vocabulary classifiers to enhance classification performance.
+Our proposed method is related to FC-CLIP, but our network does not require category labels during training.

-Recently, the researchers started to explore open-vocabulary video instance segmentation, including OV2Seg \cite{wang2023towards}, OpenVIS \cite{guo2023openvis}, and BriVIS \cite{cheng2024instance}.
-Compared to these methods, our proposed method is simple but effective.